---

 - [Vercel CLI](/docs/cli) installed.

-The SDK can fetch your flag definitions once at build time and bundle them into the deployment.
+When you deploy to Vercel, the build process fetches your latest flag definitions once at build time and bundles them into the deployment.
 This guarantees every function uses the same snapshot during the build, and provides a runtime fallback if the Vercel Flags service is temporarily unreachable.
+Definitions are only fetched when your project has at least one environment variable containing an SDK key for Vercel Flags.

 Learn more about [embedded definitions](/docs/flags/vercel-flags/sdks/core#embedded-definitions).